The Handmaid's Tale (TV series): Season 1

-On Rotten Tomatoes, 94% of 260 reviews are positive for the first season, with an average rating of 8.65/10.
+On Rotten Tomatoes, 94% of 260 reviews are positive for the first season.
 The site's critical consensus reads: "Haunting and vivid, The Handmaid's Tale is an endlessly engrossing adaptation of Margaret Atwood's dystopian novel that's anchored by a terrific central performance from Elisabeth Moss."
 On Metacritic, the season has a weighted average score of 92 out of 100 based on 41 critics, indicating "universal acclaim".

 Daniel Fienberg of The Hollywood Reporter called it "probably the spring's best new show".
 Jen Chaney of Vulture gave it a highly positive review, and wrote that it is "A faithful adaptation of the book that also brings new layers to Atwood's totalitarian, sexist world of forced surrogate motherhood" and that "this series is meticulously paced, brutal, visually stunning, and so suspenseful from moment to moment that only at the end of each hour will you feel fully at liberty to exhale".

 Season 2

-On Rotten Tomatoes, 89% of 341 critics have given the season a positive review, and an average rating of 8.35/10.
+On Rotten Tomatoes, 90% of 339 critics have given the season a positive review.
 The site's critical consensus reads: "Beautifully shot but dishearteningly relevant, The Handmaid's Tale centers its sophomore season tightly around its compelling cast of characters, making room for broader social commentary through more intimate lenses."
 Metacritic assigned the season a weighted average score of 86 out of 100 based on 28 critics, indicating "universal acclaim".

 Some critics perceived the second season's depictions of violence as excessive.
 The Atlantics Sophie Gilbert wrote: "There came a point during the first episode where, for me, it became too much."
 Lisa Miller of The Cut wrote: "I have pressed mute and fast forward so often this season, I am forced to wonder: 'Why am I watching this'?
 It all feels so gratuitous, like a beating that never ends."
 The Daily Telegraphs Rebecca Reid admitted she had an anxiety attack watching an episode of the show.